 You need special permission from the program director to miss orientation.
 Attendance at all regularly scheduled classes is expected of each student.
 You may contact the program director to see if your request can be accommodated.

-Complete the application found in the program brochure and take it to the Room 101C.
+Complete the application and pay the application fee online using the URL from the program brochure or website.
+Non-STCL Houston students should submit a Letter of Good Standing from their Registrar.
 We will verify good standing or request Letters of Good Standing for South Texas College of Law Houston students.
 If you plan to receive Financial Aid for the study abroad program, stop by the Financial Aid office first to schedule an appointment to speak to a counselor about your aid eligibility and requirements to receive aid.
-After obtaining a signature from Financial Aid (if applicable), bring your application and application fee to Room 101C.

 Yes, assuming the dates don’t overlap.